 Because Mdina and Rabat are largely viewed as day trips, there aren’t a ton of accommodation options in these two cities.
 However, if you’re struggling to find the best option, you can check out our top recommendations:

 Quaint Hotel Rabat — Located in the centre of Rabat and only a five-minute walk from the walled city of Mdina, this small hotel is a great place to stay.
 They have a few clean and comfortable rooms available and a free breakfast included.
-Click here to see their latest prices
+Click here to see check availability

 Point de Vue — If you want to stay in the charming walled city of Mdina, you can go wrong with this hotel.
 Ideal for those with a higher budget looking for a bit of luxury, this hotel has a number of clean, spacious, and air-conditioned rooms available, a full hotel bar, and an excellent free breakfast each morning.
-Click here to see their latest prices
+Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Rabat!